The quintessential New Orleans dish, traditionally served on Mondays.

 - Pickled onions (optional)

 While the beans are boiling, sauté the Trinity (onions, celery, bell pepper) until the onions turn translucent.
 Add the garlic and saute for 2 more minutes, stirring occasionally.
-After the beans are boiled and drained, add the sautéed vegetables to the beans, then add the ham hock (or ham or pickle meat), smoked sausage, seasonings, and just enough water to cover.
+After the beans are boiled (save the water this time!), add the sautéed vegetables to the beans, then add the ham hock or shank (or ham or pickle meat), smoked sausage, seasonings, and just enough water to cover.

 Bring to a boil, then reduce heat to a low simmer.
 Cook for 2 hours at least, preferably 3, until the whole thing gets nice and creamy.
 Adjust seasonings as you go along.
 Stir occasionally, making sure that it doesn't burn and/or stick to the bottom of the pot.
 (If the beans are old -- say, older than six months to a year -- they won't get creamy.
 Make sure the beans are reasonably fresh.
 If it's still not getting creamy, take 1 or 2 cups of beans out and mash them, then return them to the pot and stir.)

 If you can ... let the beans cool, stick them in the fridge, and reheat and serve for dinner the next day.
 They'll taste a LOT better.
 When you do this, you'll need to add a little water to get them to the right consistency.

 Serve generous ladles-ful over hot white long-grain rice, with good French bread and good beer.
 I also love to serve grilled or broiled fresh Creole hot sausage or chaurice on the side.
 Do not serve with a canned-beet salad, like my Mom always used to do.
 (Sorry, Mom ... try something interesting with fresh beets and we'll talk. :^)